Shakespeare LIVE! FAQs

 Shakespeare LIVE! is the largest Shakespeare touring program for young people in our region, as well as The Shakespeare Theatre of New Jersey’s most far-reaching education program.
 The mission of Shakespeare LIVE! is to present dynamic and visually imaginative productions of Shakespeare’s plays to elementary, middle and high school students.
 Although these productions are abridged for presentation in schools, the beauty and integrity of Shakespeare's language is preserved.
 We pride ourselves on capturing students' attention without "watering down" the plays themselves.
-Since 1997, Shakespeare LIVE! has performed for more than half a million students and has been honored by the National Endowment for the Arts, among others.
+Since 1997, Shakespeare LIVE! has performed for more than 600,000 students and has been honored by the National Endowment for the Arts, among others.

 What happens once the Shakespeare LIVE! company arrives at a school?

 The troupe of eight professional actors and one tour manager has approximately one hour to unload their van, set up, get into costume and do any necessary warm-up.
 Prior to the performance, one of the actors introduces the production to the audience.
 Many of the groups for whom we perform have never seen a live theatre presentation, so we make sure they are aware of what to expect, and politely give them some insights into proper theatre etiquette.
 Teachers are encouraged to discuss the Theatre's audience etiquette handout with their students prior to the peformance; especially for groups that have never been to a professional production before.